Providing technical support to non-technical customers

 The lack of context made it difficult for agents to properly understand each customer’s unique situation.

 “If the real issue is jumbled and troubleshooting steps don’t work, agents have to go back into discovery mode to uncover what’s happening, and chat times will be a lot longer,” Bertubin said.
-“Then you have longer resolution time, lower FCR, and lower CSAT.
+“Then you have longer resolution time, lower first call resolution rates, and lower CSAT.
 Worst case, you lose customer trust and maybe lose their business.”

 Seeking to reduce unnecessary misunderstandings and empower its customers, Greenhouse implemented an AI chatbot that points users to relevant help center content.
 Despite achieving an impressive 30% self-help rate via the chatbot, most of Greenhouse’s customers still preferred to interact with an agent.